-CPA salary is affected by a number of things, including:
+CPA salary is affected by a number of factors, including:

 Let’s break down each of the four categories listed above so you know how to apply them to your circumstances.